hacks-guide/Guide-WiiU/docs/user-guide/aroma/getting-started.md

 Aroma is a work-in-progress environment and the successor to Tiramisu.

-!> **Aroma is currently in beta and still experimental!**
-Expect potential issues and make sure to report them, if you encounter any.
-If you still want to proceed, make sure to fully read this page.

 ### What is Aroma?

 Aroma is an environment like Tiramisu, which can be booted through the Environment Loader.